 Sofia graduated with a B.S. degree in chemical engineering with a concentration in pre-medicine at KU on May 2018.
 She worked on a zeolite project with Professor Mark Shiflett, Dr. Bill Gilbert, Dr. David Corbin and Professor Cory Berkland.
 Sofia studied several zeolite structures and their ability to bind iron.
 The end goal of the project was to develop a drug to treat hemochromatosis.
 Sofía now studies medicine at the University of Kansas Medical School.

 Grant graduated with a B.S. degree in chemical engineering at KU on May 2018.
 During his time in the Shiflett lab, he researched the iron binding capabilities of zeolites and several other structures.
 He researched this project with Professor Mark Shiflett, Dr. Bill Gilbert, Dr. David Corbin, Professor Cory Berkland, Katie Bauguess, and Sofia de la O. Grant now serves as a Process Engineer at Buzzi Unicem USA in Pryor, Oklahoma.

 Katie graduated with a B.S. degree in chemical engineering at KU on May 2018.
 In our lab, she worked on a zeolite project with Professor Mark Shiflett, Dr. Bill Gilbert, Dr. David Corbin and Professor Cory Berkland.
 She researched several zeolite structures and their ability to bind with metals with a specific focus on iron.
 Katie is now working with ExxonMobil in Baton Rouge, Louisiana.

 Brooks graduated with a B.S. degree in chemical engineering at KU on May 2018.
 In the Shiflett research group he assisted Dr. David Minnick with a project investigating gas sorption in ionic liquids.
-Brooks will be working with Burns & McDonnell in Houston, TX beginning this summer 2018.
+Brooks is working with Burns & McDonnell in Houston, TX, as an Assistant Chemical Engineer.